IBM/svn-connector-for-storediq/README.md

    python32 /usr/loca/storediq/bin/register_connector.py -c <classpath> [-w ’yes’ | ’no’]

-   For example, if your Connector folder is my_connector, class name is MyConnector and the module that defines the class is my_module, then class-path is'my_connector.my_module.MyConnector' (quotes included).
+   For example, if your Connector folder is `my_connector`, class name is `MyConnector` and the module that defines the class is `my_module`, then class-path is 'my_connector.my_module.MyConnector' (quotes included).

-   For the -w option, if it is specified, it indicates that the Connector is a read-write Connector.
+   For the `-w` option, if it is specified, it indicates that the Connector is a read-write Connector.

    ```
    python32 /usr/local/storediq/bin/register_connector.py -c svn_connector.svn_conn.SvnConnector
    ```

-   > Run the command python32 /usr/loca/storediq/bin/register_connector.py -h for more information.
+   > Run the command python32 `/usr/loca/storediq/bin/register_connector.py -h` for more information.

 3. Restart services on the Data Server and Gateway.
 Use the following command to restart.